-The Most Honest Assessment of My Work Doesn't Come From Me
+The Most Insightful Assessment of My Work Doesn't Come From Me

-The most honest assessment of any designer's work doesn't come from the designer — it comes from the people around them.
+The most insightful assessment of any designer's work doesn't come from the designer — it comes from the people around them.

 I've never been particularly comfortable talking about my own work in superlatives.
 I'd rather let a finished space speak for itself.
 And when that isn't possible — when someone needs to understand what working with me is actually like before they've experienced it firsthand — I'd rather let the people who know best do the talking.